-The Company has entered into employment agreements with each of our NEOs, the terms of which are reflected in this Compensation Discussion and Analysis.
-The Compensation Committee has consulted with FW Cook on each of the agreements and believes that they provide appropriate and balanced incentives toward achieving the annual and long-term strategic objectives set by the Compensation Committee and to create a stronger alignment of interests between our executives and our stockholders.
+The Company has entered into employment agreements with each of our NEOs.
+The Compensation Committee has consulted with FW Cook on each of the agreements and believes that they provide appropriate and balanced incentives toward achieving the annual and long-term strategic objectives set by the Compensation Committee and create a stronger alignment of interests between our executives and our stockholders.

-The Compensation Committee reviews the compensation of our executive officers on an annual basis and will make adjustments when warranted by personal performance and internal and external pay equity.
+The Compensation Committee reviews the compensation of our executive officers on an annual basis and will make adjustments when warranted by personal performance, internal and external pay equity, and other considerations.
 The Company entered into restated employment agreements with Messrs.
 Kain, Federico, and Kuehl in December 2020 as a result of the announced transition of Mr. Kain to the role of Executive Chair of the Board and the promotions of Messrs.
-Federico and Kuehl to the positions of Chief Executive

-Officer and Chief Investment Officer, respectively.
+Federico and Kuehl to the positions of Chief Executive Officer and Chief Investment Officer, respectively.
 The revised employment agreements adjust their respective compensation arrangements in light of their new roles and responsibilities and are described in more detail herein.
+The Compensation Committee entered into amended and restated employment agreements dated January 22, 2021 with Ms. Bell and Mr. Pollack to increase their target compensation, and in 2022, as part of its annual review of NEO compensation, the Committee further adjusted their compensation levels.